1. It’s so Clean:

 12. The Art Institute of Chicago:

 The Art Institute of Chicago is the #1 Art Museum in the World, which was even more reason for me to add this to my itinerary.
 I went around noon on a Sunday.
 There was a long line outside of the museum, but I got in within 15-minutes.
 Ticket prices vary based on if you’re an in-state resident or not.
-Of course out-of-state residents pay more.
+Of course, out-of-state residents pay more.
 The cost for entry is $23.
-I decided to start at the top floor and work my way down.
+I decided to start on the top floor and work my way down.
 I started in European art, since it’s my least favorite and progressed into impressionism.
-Surprisingly I enjoyed the European Art exhibits.
+Surprisingly I enjoyed the European art exhibits.
 I then made my way to the exhibits I knew I would love including modern, contemporary, photography, and African art.
 I must say, this was one of the best museums I’ve ever been to.
 13. The Museums:

 I had to give the Art Institute its own reason to visit Chicago because c’mon it’s voted the #1 Museum in the World, but that shouldn’t take away from the other museums housed in this amazing city.
 I also had the chance to visit the Museum of Contemporary Photography and the DuSable Museum which is an African American history museum.
-I came across the Chicago Cultural Center as well which across the street from Millennium Park.
+I came across the Chicago Cultural Center as well which is across the street from Millennium Park.
 The museums in Chicago are superb.
-Make sure to research the days where entry into the museum’s are free, although some museums just ask for a donation.
+Make sure to research the days where entry into the museums are free, although some museums just ask for a donation.
 What I didn’t get a chance to see was the Hull House, which is a staple in American history.

 14. Navy Pier:

 Navy Pier is a sort of amusement park in the heart of the city.
-There’s a Merry-go-round and Ferris wheel as well as places to eat like BubbaGump and Margaritaville.
+There’s a Merry-Go-Round and Ferris Wheel as well as places to eat like BubbaGump and Margaritaville.
 There’s also the famous Garett’s Popcorn and Giordano’s.